spacebase/SpaceDirectory/README.md

 @ToDy: further prep demo1 content.

-Import our database either in in Pantheon panel, or try terminus (we had problems w/ command line): terminus import:database $SITENAME.dev http://demo1.spacebase.co/dumpfile_less_content.sql
+Import our database either in in Pantheon panel, or try terminus (we had problems w/ command line):
+`terminus import:database $SITENAME.dev http://demo1.spacebase.co/dumpfile_less_content.sql`

 Possibly useful commands:
 `terminus drush $SITENAME.dev cr`
 `terminus drush $SITENAME.dev uli`
 `terminus drush $SITENAME.dev updatedb`

 You’ve now got your working copy of the SpaceBase distribution.

-Since our database is likely a bit date, you might want to set up your local dev environment and run composer update.
+Since our database is likely a bit dated, you might want to set up your local dev environment and run composer update.
 Detailed instructs in the 'Lando' section below, which can act as a tutorial for other development work.

-PS: On GitHub, the top of the README.md should have your CircleCI, Pantheon dashboard and site (“dev” at Pantheon, use Pantheon tools to make it live.)
+The top of the README.md on Github should have your CircleCI, Pantheon dashboard and site (“dev” at Pantheon, use Pantheon tools to make it live.)

-So far you’ve created a new github repository in your personal account based on the config you exported into the shell, AND fired up a site at Pantheon.
-To do further work, you  need to clone your site on GitHub to a local environment.

 ### Local Development